learn-co-curriculum/cssi-prework-javascript-string-methods/Readme.md

 ### Some String Methods

-Open up the JavaScript console to test what a certain method does.
+Open up the JavaScript console to test and play with the methods we discuss below.
 The following examples uses a variable, myText:

 > ` myText= "Code Ninja"`

+Feel free to create your own!

 **.charAt(x)** - Returns the character at the “x” position within the string.
 Like many languages, Javascript starts counting at 0.
 ```